Hum (band)

-Hum is an American alternative rock band from Champaign, Illinois.
-They are best known for their 1995 radio hit "Stars".
-After initially disbanding in 2000, Hum was largely inactive (save for sporadic performances) until reuniting in 2015 for a series of short tours.
-On June 23, 2020, the band announced and released Inlet, their first album of new material in over twenty-two years.
+Hum is an American alternative rock band from Champaign, Illinois, formed in 1989.
+The band's longtime lineup consisted of lead vocalist and rhythm guitarist Matt Talbott, bassist Jeff Dimpsey, lead guitarist Tim Lash and drummer Bryan St Pere.

+Best known for their 1995 radio hit "Stars", the band released four albums, including two on major label RCA – You'd Prefer an Astronaut (1995) and Downward Is Heavenward (1998) – before disbanding in 2000.
+Hum sporadically reunited for shows throughout the 2000s before embarking on full tours in 2015.
+In 2020, the band surprise-released Inlet, their first album in 22 years.
+Longtime drummer Bryan St. Pere died unexpectedly in 2021, and after a period of silence, Hum returned to live performances in 2026.

 History

 Founding and early recordings

 The initial lineup of the band formed in 1989, with guitarist Andy Switzky, guitarist Matt Talbott, bass guitarist Akis Boyatzis and drummer Jeff Kropp.
 Talbott and Switzky met at a cafe named Treno's, in Urbana, Illinois, where Switzky worked.
 Discussions about music led to the two forming the nucleus of Hum.
 Talbott had previously played in the local group We Ate Plato and was presently a member of Honcho Overload; Switzky had performed in the semi-serious live band Obvious Man and had studio experience with Designer Mustard Gas.

 The group performed at Akis' basement for their initial months.
 At the suggestion of Rick Valentin of Poster Children, the band chose the name Hum (over contenders like Grendel's Arm, Pod, and Feedbag), an intentional vague description of their sound and went through a second drummer before overhearing Bryan St. Pere playing along to a Rush record out of his apartment window and recruiting him.

 This lineup was not to last long, though, as Boyatzis left home for Greece in 1990.
 Local musician Joe Futrelle, who played with Switzky in Designer Mustard Gas joined briefly, before leaving for more serious musical pursuits and was replaced by Rod van Huis, later of Steakdaddy Six.
 For personal reasons, he amicably left the band and went on to perform in the Great Crusades.
 With the addition of Balthazar "Baltie" de Lay, of the band Mother (later Menthol), the band recorded their first demo in famed engineer Steve Albini's basement in Chicago.